Home > Articles > TT Cabling

 It's tempting to say it sounds like an MC, but we'd prefer you to be the judge.
 The comments we have received from customers so far have ranged from 'I didn't expect such a night-and-day difference' to 'I can't go back to normal MM now'.
 These are indeed encouraging, but the reality is that these problems that blight MM are real.
 They are so real, that what you eliminate them with Z-ACT, it's very obvious and very noticable.

 Z-ACT is priced at £449.
 For this, you get the phantom power supply and the headshell amp.
 The headshell amp is available to fit a range of headshells or cartridges and can be made to work in alomst any configuration.
-We also offer Z-ACT as an optional upgrade to our Phono stages at £249.
-If you are a value-concious listener and you want the very best from your listening experience, we think you'll be very happy with Z-ACT.
+We also offer Z-ACT as an optional upgrade to our Phono stages at £299.
+If you appreciate value and you want the very best from your listening experience, we think you'll be very happy with Z-ACT.